-Nearly all cervical cancers are caused by infection Human Papillomavirus (HPV), which can now be largely prevented by vaccination.
+Nearly all cervical cancers are caused by an infection with Human Papillomavirus (HPV), which can now be largely prevented by vaccination.

 What Is Human Papillomavirus (HPV)?

 Human Papillomaviruses are a group of viruses, some of which cause genital warts (papillomas) and/or cancers of the cervix, anus, vagina, penis, throat, and other oral and head and neck cancers.